 Your heart is responsible for pumping blood and oxygen throughout your body.
 The heart performs this function by expanding and contracting.
 This movement is what produces your heartbeat.

 Various health conditions can disrupt your heartbeat.
-While some are life-threatening, others can be quite benign.
+Some are life-threatening, but others can be quite benign.
 Ventricular premature complexes are one example of a benign condition that can cause an irregular heartbeat.
 In fact, most people experience this condition at some point in their lives.
 This condition can occur at random times or in regular patterns.